 The general fund of the Commission is used to account for all activities not legally required or designated by the Commission to be accounted for separately.
 For many public agencies, the general fund is the largest fund; however, the Commission's largest revenue source is the Local Transportation Fund, a special revenue fund.
 In addition to Commission administration and general operations found in General Government, other general fund activities include tasks found within the transit and transportation program, highways program, rail program and planning and programming program.
+The General Fund is a major fund.

 The sources for the general fund consist of various federal, state, and local reimbursements, investment income and transfers from LTF, STA, SAFE, SPBL and SGR.
-These resources are utilized to support and administer activities within all programs and budgets except for the enterprise funds (VCTC Intercity and Valley Express) that are fully contained within those funds (see Chart 15 - General Fund Sources and Chart 16 - General Fund Uses).
+These resources are utilized to support and administer activities within all programs and budgets except for the enterprise funds (VCTC Intercity and Valley Express) that are fully contained within those funds (see Chart 22 - General Fund Sources and Chart 23 - General Fund Uses).

-Chart 15 - General Fund Sources
+Chart 22 - General Fund Sources